pegasystems/pega-launchpad-functions/examples/aws/README.md

 - String: The base64 encoded object content

+### Method: presignGetObject()

+This method will get an AWS presigned URL that you can use to directly get an object from a specific bucket.

+**Function handler: com.pega.launchpad.aws.S3Helper::presignGetObject**

+Inputs:

+1. bucketName (String): Name of the bucket
+2. objectKey (String): Key for the object in s3
+3. durationInMinutes (String): optional, sets the signature duration.
+Default is 5 minutes.

+Output:

+- String: The URL to use to get the specific object

+### Method: presignPutObject()

+This method will get an AWS presigned URL that you can use to directly put an object into a specific bucket.

+**Function handler: com.pega.launchpad.aws.S3Helper::presignPutObject**

+Inputs:

+1. bucketName (String): Name of the bucket
+2. objectKey (String): Key for the object in s3
+3. durationInMinutes (String): optional, sets the signature duration.
+Default is 5 minutes.

+Output:

+- String: The URL to use to upload the specific object using standard HTTP file upload mechanisms

 ## Class: ComprehendHelper

 This example shows how to integrate with Amazon's [Comprehend](https://aws.amazon.com/comprehend/) service